 The policies on our list include many benefits as standard that are offered as optional extras by rivals.
 And the level of cover of these benefits is often higher than other insurers.

-Also, it provides £5m of property owners liability cover, whereas many other providers in our list offer £2m of cover and firms that didn't make the cut may offer even less.
+Also, it provides £5m of property owners liability cover, whereas many other providers offer £2m of cover and firms that didn't make the cut may offer even less.

 Some big names such as British Gas, Simple Landlords Insurance and Endsleigh do not offer cover for theft damage caused by tenants and other useful policy features such as cover for the landlord’s contents are paid-for extras.

-Alan Boswell won the 2014/15 Landlord & Lettings Awards Winners general supplier award and its landlord policy has a 99% satisfaction rating from 278 reviews on Feefo and 98% for service from 1,296 reviews.
+Alan Boswell won the 2014/15 Landlord & Lettings Awards Winners general supplier award and its landlord policy has a 92% satisfaction rating from hundreds of reviews on Feefo and 96% for customer service from over a thousand reviews.

 Although Alan Boswell might not be right for all landlords, it offers a quality policy that others can be judged against.